microsoft/pxt-adafruit/olddocs/js/lessons/letter-up.md

 * learn how to show a string on the LED screen
 * learn how to create a local variable to store data so that you can use it later in your code
 * learn how to set and change the value of a local variable
-* learn how to register an event handler that executes whenever the LED screen is perpendicular to the ground and the BBC micro:bit logo is above the LED screen
+* learn how to register an event handler that executes whenever the LED screen is perpendicular to the ground and the @boardname@ logo is above the LED screen
 * learn how to register an event handler that executes whenever the LED screen is facing the floor
 * learn how to register an event handler that executes whenever the LED screen is facing the ceiling/sky
 * learn how to return a random number